Skip to Content

 Day 1: Cairns.
 On arrival into Cairns, you will be transferred by private vehicle to your Cairns accommodation.

-You'll then visit the stunning Mossman Gorge, where you can swim and take in the beautiful views.
+Visit the stunning Mossman Gorge, for an optional swim and take in the beautiful views.
 Lunch at the Daintree Tea House includes sampling local fruits and berries amidst the sounds of the rainforest.
-Finally, embark on a wildlife cruise along the Daintree River on a solar-powered vessel, where you can spot Saltwater Crocodiles and various bird species, including kingfishers, herons, and eagles.
+Finally, embark on a wildlife cruise along the Daintree River on a solar-powered vessel, to spot Saltwater Crocodiles and various bird species, including kingfishers, herons, and eagles.

 • 4 Night Coral Sea & Ribbon Reef Liveaboard Trip - Departs Sunday